Shakira: Bzrp Music Sessions, Vol. 53: Critical reception

 Critics' reviews of the song praised the lyrics and celebrated Shakira and Bizarrap for the overall composition, particularly in giving Shakira a new place in modern music.
 Several reviews highlighted the popular response to the song, which was largely supportive of Shakira and her decision to take revenge on Piqué through song.

 A review in The Telegraph felt the song was massively effective as a pop song both in sound and in lyrically capturing an audience, saying "never has a pop song been so catchy and practical in near equal measure."
 Ximena N. Beltran Quan Kiu for CNN also praised the catchy lyrics, saying the song is "a formidable addition to the canon of breakup songs" and a public reminder of Shakira's quality.
 Also reflecting on the years Shakira spent without releasing major music since her 2017 album El Dorado, her career taking a backseat to supporting Piqué, NPR Music announced that "Shakira's himbo era is over."
 It called the song a "hard relaunch" for her career, with Bizarrap's production suggesting she is "on the hunt for a new, more relevant sound to reclaim her place in pop music."
 Feeling that the song does not have the same impact as her previous electronic hit, "She Wolf", NPR still felt it was successful, with Shakira's bravery to try a new sound paying off.
 BrooklynVegan agreed, emphasizing the potential for massive popularity with Shakira's "vocals [being] as iconic as ever" and Bizarrap "[giving] the song a modern and hard-hitting edge".
 Rolling Stone also asserted that the quality of the song would bring Shakira and her established superstardom back into public consciousness, with Suzy Exposito in the Los Angeles Times saying that the track would likely launch Bizarrap to fame in the United States due to this.
+The song generated accusations of plagiarism of a production by Venezuelan singer Briella, although other analyses have pointed out differences between the songs.
+Briella stated that she did not intend to discredit the artists, but only to defend her work.
+Billboard listed the track as the 10th best revenge song of all time and the best Spanish-language revenge song, calling it "one of the most blistering diss tracks of all time."